hercobezuidenhout/hercobezuidenhout.github.io/_posts/2024-09-18-jekyll-with-basic-javascript.md

 title: Jekyll with basic JavaScript
 date: 2024-09-18
 tags:
-  - explore
+  - playground
 ---
 ## Introduction

-Jekyll is a ruby powered tool that lets you build static websites.
-However, you can still add JavaScript to these websites, which let’s me think it can be more powerful than we imagine.
+I recently discovered Jekyll, a ruby powered tool that lets you build static websites.
+Intrigued by the new tool (new for me at least) and what it can do, I started to play around.
+One thing I wondered is how much can I achieve with JavaScript.
+The main question being, with Jekyll websites being static and all, is can you make it somewhat dynamic using JavaScript and if yes, should you?

-The following article contains a bunch of ramble from me where I explore the boundaries of JavaScript with Jekyll.
+The following article contains a bunch of ramble from me where I play around with some JavaScript concepts and test the boundaries of JavaScript with Jekyll.
 There is a 10% chance that it helps you, and a 90% chance that you get to the end and think to yourself “Wow, I could have been scrolling through TikTok now”.

 Either way, enjoy the read.

+## Disclaimer

+As long as Jekyll allows you to add a `<script/>` tag to a page, chances are that you will be able to do 99% of JavaScript related things like manipulating the DOM, making API calls and interacting with Web APIs like Notification and Geolocation.

+This article is not necessarily me checking if I can, but more me playing around with it in Jekyll.

 ## Getting started